 If none of these options helps you resolve your debt, you can also consider bankruptcy.
 If you are approved for Chapter 7, all your unsecured debt, including your SoFi personal loan, will be discharged.

-If you’ve become delinquent on your SoFi loan, now may be the time to consider your debt resolution options.
-You can access the Resolve financial management platform and receive guidance from our experts for free.
+If you’ve become delinquent on your SoFi loan, now may be the time to consider all your options.
+You can review solutions and receive guidance from Resolve’s debt relief experts for free.
 Get started here.